Find your adventure with Outdoor Pursuits

 The Tarleton Challenge Course is a combination of activities that promotes group and personal growth, team building, communication and trust.
 The course is located on East Collins Street, right next to the University farm.
 It offers the chance to utilize nine high elements and twelve low elements which include a zip line, trust fall and a 14 foot wall.

 The Outdoor Pursuits Center is located downstairs in the Rec Center, past the locker rooms.
 They have camping equipment that students and faculty can rent for either a weekend or a week.
+You can find advice on the equipment that you may need on Techie Camper, including reviews of the best products available.

 Equipment varies anywhere from tents and sleeping bags to kayaks and canoes.
 Prices start as low as $8 and go as high as $55 depending on what equipment is rented and for how long.
+Of course, if you’ve already got a pelican trailblazer 100 kayak of your own, you won’t need to do any renting.

 Outdoor Pursuits also offers multiple adventure trips and socials throughout the semester that are open to anyone in the Tarleton community.